dr. Tess Goessens (PhD)

 • Scientific Writer, 2021, TRIUM Clinical Consulting, Belgium

-• Postdoctoral assistant (2022-to date), Ghent University: coordinator of the ERC-funded HUMYCO project within the Centre of Excellence in Mycotoxicology and Public Health
+• Postdoctoral assistant (2022-2023), Ghent University: coordinator of the ERC-funded HUMYCO project within the Centre of Excellence in Mycotoxicology and Public Health

 Contact & links